soi-20/brains/_posts/2018-07-11-founder-reading.md

  Stay laser focused on solving a narrow set of problems.
 I failed to do this around the 18 mo mark & got behind because shiny new things excited me.
 It hurt us & we lost customers.
 We spent the next 2 years focused on 3-4 major things & significantly surpassed our competitors.-[Suhail](https://twitter.com/Suhail/status/1004042100839628801)

- ---

- A common mistake people make is that they focus on trying to achieve viral growth early on.
-Your 1st few versions of the product are probably bad (our 1st versions were terrible!) & you likely lack the retention needed to sustain viral growth.
-Focus on making early users happy

- This 1st lesson comes hard learned for most engineers: get up — away from your monitor—and talk to your users!
-I know it’s safer & comfortable to just email people but it’s also easier to ignore you.
-Your first 100 customers are usually acquired as a result of YOU selling.-[Suhail](https://twitter.com/Suhail/status/1009454387171692544?ref_src=twsrc%5Etfw&ref_url=https%3A%2F%2Favc.com%2F2018%2F06%2Fsome-words-of-wisdom%2F)